mapbox/Simple-KML/README.md

 ## Requirements

-Simple KML has been designed & built for iOS 3.2 (the iPad).
+Simple KML has been designed & built for iOS 3.2 and greater and is currently only tested on the iPad.
 There's no particular reason it couldn't run on another iOS version or be adapted to Mac OS X; it just hasn't been done yet out of lack of necessity.

 Simple KML depends on [TouchXML](http://code.google.com/p/touchcode/wiki/TouchXML), an Objective-C library for DOM-based XML parsing based on libxml2, and [Objective-Zip](http://code.google.com/p/objective-zip/), a library for working with archive files, both of which are included in the download.